 vehicle routing with scarce, reusable equipment

-ORTEC proudly announces the winners of the VeRoLog solver challenge 2016-2017!
+ORTEC proudly announces (some of) the ranking of the VeRoLog solver challenge 2016-2017!

 - 1st prize: Team mjg: Martin Josef Geiger from the University of the Federal Armed Forces Hamburg, Germany.